-Every business relies on technology, in fact, every business relies on multiple technologies.
+Every business relies on technology.
+In fact, every business relies on multiple technologies.

-The use of such disparate applications is only increasing with the acceptance of SaaS models and the proliferation of new applications that simplify business processes every day.
+Using such disparate applications is only increasing with the acceptance of SaaS models and the proliferation of new applications that simplify business processes every day.

 What is Business Process Automation?